YetAnotherNerd/whatlastgenre/README.md

 ## Configuration

 An empty configuration file will be created on the first run.
+Make sure to check if your config file needs to be updated after installing a new version (although there shouldn't be much config file changes).

 ### Example configuration file
 	[whatcd]
 	username = whatusername
 	password = whatpassword
 	[genres]
-	blacklist = charts, composer, live, unknown
+	blacklist = charts, other, unknown
 	score_up = soundtrack
-	score_down = electronic, alternative, indie, other, other filters = instruments, label, location, year
+	score_down = alternative, electronic, indie
+	filters = instrument, label, location, year
 	[scores]
 	what.cd = 1.66
 	last.fm = 0.66